hello-robot/stretch_tutorials/ros2/stretch_simulation.md

 This tutorial will guide you through setting up and using the Stretch robot simulation in ROS2.

+Note: You do not need to follow this tutorial if you are running on a Stretch robot.

 ## What You'll Learn

 By the end of this tutorial, you'll be able to: